Book of Mormon Evidences: Evidence for Authenticity and Plausibility, Not Proof

 Other photos from the video on the Valley of Lemuel and other photos of interest from the Arabian Peninsula are shown in a photogallery at NephiProject.com.
 (While some of the findings reported in various videos at NephiProject.com may be somewhat speculative, I am particularly impressed with the work done regarding the Valley of Lemuel.)

-To really understand the amazing strength of this evidence in favor of the Book of Mormon, I highly recommend the video mentioned above.
-Further information on the video is provided at a new Web site, The Nephi Project, at www.nephiproject.com.
+To really understand the strength of this evidence in favor of the Book of Mormon, I recommend the video mentioned above.
+Further information is provided at The Nephi Project.
 It shows, for example, that following Nephi's directions almost inevitably would lead one to encounter the oasis and the spring that is the source of the "River Laman" at the beginning of the Valley of Lemuel, and that this is just where the Book of Mormon says it is.
 It is there--and no one in the Americas knew of it in Joseph Smith's day.
 Few experts know of it in this day.
 But it is there, an incredibly rare perennial stream in Arabia.
 After seeing the video, one can understand why Lehi would have been impressed with the setting and would have referred to the valley as a symbol of strength and firmness.
 The video also shows the grains, dates, and other edible plants available in the area, along with clear evidence that the stream flow all year round.
 The video also shows pottery fragments and remnants of possible altars dating to the first millennium B.C. that have been found there, adding to the plausibility of the Book of Mormon account.
 (The video is not highly professional, but presents the evidence clearly and is definitely worth owning.)

 Could Potter's small stream, shallow and just a few feet wide, at most, qualify as a river?
 In the published article, Potter notes that there are several Hebrew words which could qualify as the "river" of 1 Nephi 2, most of which refer to any running stream.
 They could also refer to seasonal waterways, such as the "River of Egypt," which is Wadi El-Arish, a wadi that fills only after storms (see Anchor Bible Dictionary, 1992, Vol. 2, p.
 321, 378).
 Or it can refer to large rivers like the Euphrates.
 The small stream found by Potter keeps vegetation green and healthy even when there has been no rain for months.
 It flows continuously, in spite of being reduced in volume by pumping upstream for use at a coast guard post and by many motor-driven pumps in the area tapping into the aquifer that is the source of the spring.
 In fact, it appears that the stream once had much greater flow, for there is heavy erosion of the lower canyon walls and water-laid calcite deposits on the valley floor that can be as wide as 15 to 20 feet, much wider than the stream.
 The river currently descends into rocky rubble as it approaches the Red Sea.
 According to Dr. Wes Garner, a retired geologist from King Fahad University of Petroleum and Minerals in Saudi Arabia, movement of the continental plates has caused the canyon to rise significantly since Lehi's time--the rocky place where the stream disappears as it approaches the Red Sea was previously submerged.
 Lehi probably would have faced a larger river that visibly flowed into the Red Sea.